anuragitme/Dark_Riders-woc_4.0-/README.md

 # Dark_Riders-woc_4.0-
-This is an E-commerce Website(prototype).
+This is an E-commerce Website(prototype).\
--main webpage is  project/index.php file
+Main webpage is  project/index.php file